natureblocks/open-impact-standards/README.md

 __Notes for psuedocode interpretation:__
 - Capitalized value types indicate object types or enumeration types that are defined by this specification (e.g. `parties: [Party]` indicates that the `parties` array can only contain objects of type `Party`).
 - Some field types indicate a specific field from another object that must exist within the schema (e.g. `action_id: Action.id` indicates that the `action_id` field must reference the `id` field of an existing `Action` object).
-- `?` indicates an optional field.
+- `?` at the end of an object key indicates that the key is optional.
+- `?` at the end of a value type indicates that the value is nullable.
-- `?*` indicates that a field is optional only under certain conditions.
+- `?*` indicates optional/nullable as above, but only under certain conditions.
 - `|` can be read as "or", and is used to indicate that a field, array, or json object can contain a more than one type of object or value.
 - `//` indicates an inline code comment.